CTEC3905/labs/markdown/05-lab.md

 ## Task 3 - Modify an interface element using a "color" input

-Store `const` references by ID to the `color` input field (ID "colour") and to the paragraph (ID "the-value").
+Store `const` references by ID to the `color` input field (`id="colour"` - note the spelling) and to the paragraph (`id="the-value"`).

-Create a function `setColor` that simply sets the paragraph `.style.backgroundColor` property  to the `.value` property of the `color` input.
+Create a function `setColor` that simply sets the paragraph's `.style.backgroundColor` property to the `.value` of the `color` input.

-Add an event listener to the form element that detects "input", and calls "setColor".
+Add an event listener to the form element that detects `"input"`, and calls `setColor` (no brackets).

-You can then also call `setColor();` separately to set the paragraph background to the `color` field default.
+You can then also call `setColor();` separately (with brackets) to set the paragraph background to the `color` field default.

-The paragraph’s background colour should change when the user picks **a** colour from the browser’s colour dialogue.
+The paragraph’s background colour should change when the user picks a colour from the browser’s colour dialogue panel.

 ## Task 4 - Modify an interface element using a "range" input

-Add an event listener to the "range" input element that captures the element’s value when it detects "input", and calls a function "rangeAction", that:
+Add an event listener to the "range" input element that captures the element’s value when it detects "input", and calls a function `rangeAction`, that:

 1. shows the value on the page immediately in the "innerText" of the paragraph tag
 2. applies this value to its width, using `.style.width`.

-The paragraph width should change as the user moves the range slider.
+The paragraph width should now change as the user moves the range slider.

 ---